 learn with us

 Hope does not just provide services to people in need.
 We are a hub to expand, gather and promote learning and knowledge, for our service users and others.

-Our practice is informed by evidence and is the product of regular, ongoing scanning of research and evidence-based practice.
+Our service delivery is informed by evidence and is the product of regular, ongoing scanning of research and evidence-based practice.

-Hope teaches in aschools about homelessness and poverty, and to all ages.
+Hope teaches in schools about homelessness and poverty, and to all ages.
 This can include talks during harvest festival, but also as part of courses.
-Contact us if you want to work with your students.
+Contact us if you want us to work with your students.
 All staff are DBS screened.

-We run occasional courses for those looking to grow their skills in community work and homelessness.
+We run occasional courses open to anyone looking to grow their skills in community work, poverty and homelessness.

-We teach on academic courses at the University of Northampton and welcome invitations to teach.
+We teach on academic and vocational courses at the University of Northampton and welcome invitations to teach.